Yep, we’ve been to all the hot spots of North Carolina’s Piedmont Region.

 Wow, we’ve covered a lot of ground over the last couple of months or so.

-North Carolina has two coastlines, an outer and an inner, and since we’ve already looked at the Outer Bank, today we’re going to visit a few of the communities on the inner coast.
+North Carolina has two coastlines.
+An outer and an inner!
+And since we’ve already looked at the Outer Banks.
+So today we’re going to visit a few of the small towns and cities on the inner coast.

 Today we’ll look at an area often referred to as the “Crystal Coast. ”

 The Crystal Coast contains not only some of the faster growing best places for living in North Carolina small towns and cities.
 But also a lot of our best places for living in Coastal North Carolina small towns and cities.

-New Bern NC has it all.
+It would seem Coastal New Bern NC has it all.

-New Bern residents enjoy a lot of green spaces and I particularly love walking around the various historic neighborhoods marveling at their many colorful gardens; in fact I don’t think I’ve seen so many crepe myrtles in my life!
+New Bern residents enjoy a lot of green spaces.
+And I particularly love walking around the various historic neighborhoods marveling at their many colorful gardens.
+In fact I don’t think I’ve seen so many crepe myrtles in my life!

 New Bern NC has long drawn a lot of retirees, especially from the northeast.
 But now younger families are calling it home!

 The downtown has a variety of quaint shops, restaurants, antique stores and other businesses but the general atmosphere is calm and laid back.

 Many of whom are sold on New Bern’s pleasant climate, affordable housing and the growing number of planned retirement communities in the area.

 New Bern NC is truly one of the gems of the Crystal Coast.